CAFDataProcessing/data-processing-service/docs/pages/en-us/Features.md

 Text can be analysed to detect and return the top three languages present.

-### Unique ID Tagging

-Each item passed into Data Processing can have a unique identifier assigned that may be used as the ID for the built up data representation when processing completes, for example, as the ID to use when indexing the processing result into an archive platform.
-Files extracted from archive formats can also be assigned unique identifiers. *Enterprise Edition* only.

 ### Key Content Segregation for Emails.

 An email conversation can have its individual message content separated, with support for defining the ranges that make up the primary, secondary and tertiary messages.